 In addition, the CRA can also charge a penalty of 100% on any income earned from the excess contributions.
 Unlike the RRSP, there is no penalty-free $2,000 “buffer” amount against errors.

-Resolving a Case of TFSA Over-Contribution
+How To Resolve a TFSA Over-Contribution

 - As soon as you realize you have over-contributed, withdraw the excess amount ASAP!
 This will limit the potential taxes you have to pay to CRA.

 - Contact the Canada Revenue Agency in writing asking for a waiver on the taxes owed.
 You will need to show them that your over-contribution was due to a reasonable error, and that you have taken steps to remove the excess amount.

 - Complete and return the TFSA Over-contribution Forms (TFSA Return & Schedule A) to CRA.
 Pay the applicable taxes on or before June 30th of the year following when you made the excess contributions.
 If CRA approves your tax waiver request, you may get some or all of the taxes you paid back.

 - If you come across any problems or become confused about what to do, contact CRA at 1-800-959-8281.

 Other TFSA Penalties